In 2020, the federal solar tax credit (ITC) is 26%.

+[UPDATE: Legislation was passed in Dec.
+2020 to extend the 26% ITC.]
 If you’ve been thinking about getting solar power for your home, now is the time to act.
-The federal government will soon be sunsetting the solar tax credit for residential homes, but getting started on your new solar array now will help ensure you lock-in this money-saving credit.
+The federal ITC is sunsetting for residential homes.
+Get started on your new solar array now to ensure you capture this money-saving credit.

 Federal Solar Tax Credit Over Next 3 Years

 Taking advantage of this tax credit now will allow you to realize near immediate savings on your new solar energy array.
-Not only will you be standardizing your monthly energy costs and positioning yourself for huge energy savings down the road, but you will also be enjoying a sizable decrease in the amount owed on your 2020 taxes.
+You’ll standardize your monthly energy costs and be positioned for huge energy savings.
+But you will also be enjoying a sizable decrease in the amount owed on your taxes.
 And this credit amount isn’t increasing anytime soon.
 In fact, the incentive will be dropping 4% in the next several months:

 -Federal Solar Tax Credit in 2020: 26%